behnamac/go-discover-app/README.md

 npm install
 ```

-3. Set up your Google Maps API key (see above)
+3. Set up your API keys (see above)

 4. Start the development server: